Embedding Dashboards and Widgets

 - Copy the URL of the dashboard.
-For a widget, click to open the widget in the Widget Designer, and copy the URL of the widget.
+For a widget, open it in the Widget Designer, and copy the URL of the widget.

 Add one of the following to the URL:

-- To embed in view-only mode: add the ?embed=true parameter to the URL of the dashboard or widget.
+- To embed in View mode: add the ?embed=true parameter to the URL of the dashboard or widget

 <iframe id="ifm" name="ifm" width="100%" height="100%" frameborder="0" src="http://mysite.com/app/main#/dashboards/536f2b70d093e26c280000d5?embed=true&edit=true" scrolling="auto"></iframe>

-If your dashboard is within a folder, then first delete ?folder= and everything that follows, before adding ?embed=true.
+If your dashboard is within a folder, delete ?folder= and everything that follows, and then add ?embed=true.